-45 Years Ago: John Lennon Goes Off the Deep End on ‘Some Time in New York City’
+When John Lennon Went Off the Deep End on ‘Some Time in New York City’

 John Lennon's move to New York City coincided with a political shift leftward and, perhaps not coincidentally, lingering issues with immigration.
-The result was one of his most determinedly topical, most critically reviled and most often ignored solo albums.
+The result was one of his most determinedly topical, most critically reviled and most often-ignored solo projects.

 Some Time in New York City, a double album released on June 12, 1972, followed Lennon's mantra that the best songs were those where you simply "say what you want to say and put a backbeat to it."
 He had long been obsessed with getting songs out as quickly as possible, memorably having written 1970's "Instant Karma" in the morning and recorded it later that same day.
 This album was the natural outgrowth of this impulse, a recording focused on the issues of that very moment in time — ripped, as they say, right from the headlines.
 Unfortunately, those old dailies have become yellowed and frayed.